Taxation in Portugal

 Taxes in Portugal are levied by both the national and regional governments of Portugal.
 Tax revenue in Portugal stood at 34.9% of GDP in 2018.
 The most important revenue sources include the income tax, social security contributions, corporate tax and the value added tax, which are all applied at the national level.

 Income tax

 Employment income earned is subject to a progressive income tax, which applies to all who are in the workforce.
 Furthermore, a long list of tax allowances can be deducted, including a general deduction, health expenses, life and health insurance, and education expenses.
-In 2015 a tax of 3.5% was introduced on all employment and state pension income over €6,790.
 The personal income taxation system is as follows:

 Benefits available to former and first time tax residents

 Under the Investment Tax Code, approved on September 23 2009, a new type of residency, for tax purposes was created under the Personal Income Tax Code, called non-habitual residency (NHR).
 This new tax residency type was created in order to attract to Portugal high-skilled professionals and pensioners obtaining foreign income.